learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 kubectl get all
 ```

-You should see few resources listed as a table.
+You should see a few resources listed as a table.

 The cluster is ready, _perhaps you should start deploying now?_